Microsoft revealed State Of Decay 3 at the Xbox Games Showcase in 2020, but we've not heard a great deal since.

 After State of Decay 2 launched with a variety of technical issues, Microsoft's purchase of developer Undead Labs should hopefully give the team the resources they need to polish up this threequel to an impressive level of quality.

-Still, the franchise does offer a unique, role-playing experience with perma-death, resource management, and some unwinnable odds.
+Still, the franchise does offer a unique, role-playing experience with perma-death, resource management, and some unwinnable odds, meaning there are sure to be die-hard fans itching for a new apocalypse.

 Here's all we know so far.